-The American College of Allergy, Asthma & Immunology reports that the saliva, faeces and shed body parts of cockroaches can trigger both asthma and other allergic responses.
+The American College of Allergy, Asthma & Immunology reports that the saliva, faeces and shed skin of cockroaches can trigger both asthma and other allergic responses.

 Cockroaches can spread diseases through:

 Due to their unsanitary eating habits, cockroaches can pass harmful pathogens through their droppings.
-When a cockroach feasts on something contaminated, such as a raw piece of chicken or animal faeces, the microorganisms present will enter and may lay dormant or multiply in its digestive system.
-The pathogen can then be excreted in cockroach droppings and will contaminate surfaces and food where they crawl.
+When a cockroach feasts on something contaminated, such as a raw piece of chicken or animal faeces, the organism will enter, and may lay dormant in their digestive system.
+The pathogen will then be excreted in cockroach droppings and will contaminate surfaces and food.

-Cockroaches can be found in many filthy environments that provide them with food, shelter and a suitable environment to survive.
-These include sewers, cesspits, drains and garbage bins, where they come into contact with a range of microorganisms, such as bacteria, viruses and fungi.
-These become attached to cockroaches’ bodies in the dust and liquid materials found there.
+Cockroaches can be found living in sewers, cesspits, drains and rubbish bins where they come into contact with a range of organisms, such as bacteria and viruses, which can become attached to cockroaches’ bodies.

 The legs of a cockroach, for example, have spines that are sensitive to touch and provide a very large surface area to pick up pathogens.
 Anything a cockroach touches or rubs past may then become contaminated.

-If the air supply is contaminated with dust containing particles of cockroach faeces, dried saliva, vomit or shed skin and this is inhaled by people suffering from asthma, the allergens can trigger an asthma attack.
+If the air supply is contaminated with proteins from cockroach faeces, vomit or shed skin and this is inhaled by people suffering from asthma, an attack can be triggered.

-The most effective way to prevent cockroaches spreading diseases in your home or business is to practice general food hygiene.
-This will remove any food sources — including tiny spills and food particles — that will attract them into your property and reduce to possibility of these crawling insects entering your property.
+The most effective way to prevent to cockroaches spreading diseases in your home or business is to reduce to possibility of these crawling insects entering your property.